Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Considerations and Conclusion

 Our solution shows that privacy-preserving health data analytics is possible even on a national scale.
 We achieved this by combining three PETs.
 Each of them has their known limitations, but filtering out their strengths and applying them purposefully lead to a real-world cryptographic protocol.
+More broadly, we wanted to convey the following message: Even in times of crisis where it is tempting to lower data protection standards for purposes of big data analytics, there are technical methods to keep data protection standards high.
+And those technical methods are practical and available.

-We are now going to discuss considerations for an actual roll-out.
-It is important that we only guarantee privacy as long as the health authority does not share the heatmap (outcome of protocol) with the MNO.
-There are also parameters of our system that need to be chosen in view of a particular dataset, potentially in coordination with data protection authorities, such as fixing the minimum number of aggregated individuals and differential privacy parameters.
+In the following we discuss considerations when instantiating our protocol with multiple health authorities or MNO's, as well as a summary of the key takeaways from a legal case study we conducted.
+More concretely, we focused on the EU General Data Protection Regulation (GDPR)~\cite{GDPR}, which is known to be on of the most strict privacy framework.